 The FBI initiated an investigation a month after Henry’s death due to a “possible failure to provide adequate care to inmates that could rise to the level of a criminal civil rights violation,” and on December 3, 2015 a federal grand jury indicted guards Andre Dominick, Timothy Williams, Debra Becnel and Lisa Vaccarella for civil rights violations and making false statements to the FBI.

 A coroner’s report found that Henry had likely died due to a blood clot resulting from a rare blood disorder.
 Despite her family members’ efforts to inform jail staff that she was very sick, Henry was never evaluated by a doctor or given her medication.
 Each of the four guards facing charges is accused of lying to FBI investigators regarding their knowledge of and response to Henry’s medical condition.
 If convicted, they face up to life in prison for the civil rights violations.

-A federal lawsuit was filed on behalf of Henry’s infant daughter in ...
+A federal lawsuit was filed on behalf of Henry’s infant daughter in January 2015, but ...